Bakjob/1DV610-A2/README.md

 ## Unit Converter Module
+This module converts units of measurement for you!
+Length, weight, temperature, volume, speed, time and area are supported!

 How to add to your project:
     This entire module is based in a single file for maximum ease to install.
 Just add the UnitConverter.js file to your project and import it wherever you please.